-Outside of class, students may participate in special programs designed for students studying Mathematics and/or Computer Science.
-Students may join the student run Math and CS Club, travel on one of the several departmentally funded trips to conferences, participate in research, or take part in other activities offered year-round.
+Outside of class, students may participate in special programs designed for students studying Computer Science.
+Students may travel on one of the departmentally funded trips to conferences, participate in research, or take part in other activities offered year-round.
 Research and internships are also encouraged by the department and are often pursued by students during their summer break.

 More information about research opportunities in the Department.

 Labor in the Department

 Following Berea College’s commitment to student labor as a means of learning, the Computer Science Department employs students to work within its facilities.
 Student labor positions in the department include working as a teaching assistant, tutoring in the Computer Science Lab, supervising other students, working as a research assistant, student programmers and other jobs that keep the department functioning.

 STARS Computing Corps

 Berea College is a member of the Students and Technology in Academia, Research, and Service (STARS) Computing Corps, a national non-profit aimed at broadening participation in computing.
 Each year, the STARS Computing Corps engages undergraduate students in outreach and service to help promote diversity and inclusion of all people in computing.
 Students who serve in the corps are eligible to attend the annual STARS Celebration Conference.
 If you would like to participate in the STARS Computing Corps at Berea College, contact the Academic Liaison, Scott Heggen [mailto: firstname.lastname@example.org]